romaincaron1/romaincaron1/README.md

 I'm Romain Caron.
 Studying to become a Web Developer, Living in Amiens.

 ## 🛠 Skills
-HTML, CSS, PHP, JavaScript
+Javascript, PHP, Solidity

 ## More about me

-👩‍💻 I'm student (3rd year)
+👩‍💻 I'm student (4th year)

-🧠 I'm currently learning ReactJS, NodeJS and NextJS
+🧠 I'm currently learning Symfony, NextJS and Solidity.

+💻 I'm currently working at @Awelty.

 📫 How to reach me : @romaincaron1 on twitter
                      caron.romain@free.fr